 Homey, spacious budget rooms and apartments in a preserved old building, with daily housekeeping service

 Very luxurious, sophisticated home with modern rooms, great for a family or big group stay in Reykjavik

 Things to do in Reykjavik

-- Shop local finds at one of Iceland’s oldest shopping street, Laugavegur
+- Shop on one of Iceland’s oldest shopping street, Laugavegur

-- Dive into their culture and visit various museums, like the National Museum of Iceland
+- Visit various museums like the National Museum of Iceland

-- Snap a picture of the interesting shape of the Hallgrimskirkja Church
+- Snap a picture of the Hallgrimskirkja Church

 - Check out the interesting sculpture Sun Voyager by the sea.